 Authorities announced earlier that the clinic was now under investigation after unconfirmed reports that a fatal dose of Propofol—the same drug that killed pop star Michael Jackson—may have caused her untimely death.

 Love her or hate her matter-of-fact approach, Rivers was no stranger to controversy.
 In July, she walked out of a CNN interview with anchor Fredricka Whitfield.
-Afterwards, Rivers said she felt sorry for the veteran anchor: “You are not the one to interview a person who does humor, sorry,” she said.
+Afterwards, Rivers said she felt sorry for the veteran anchor: “You are not the one to interview a person who does humour, sorry,” she said.

 In August, Rivers found herself in hot water after comments she made about the war in Gaza.
 “I regret that I did use the word “Palestinian” when I meant to say “Hamas” and obviously, there are many good Palestinians like Israelis who want peace and Israel’s right to exist,” she said in a statement.